cristeab/aq_dashboard/README.md

 -	Noise level in the environment in decibels (30 dB would be very quiet)

-- CO2 level in PPM

 -	Gas resistance measurement in kilo ohms - used to detect volatile compounds and gases (higher values mean less volatile compounds)

 -	Indoor Air Quality index (smell index) calculated using gas resistance and humidity readings.
 Smaller values mean cleaner air, similar to 10-min.
 AQI scale.

+- CO2 level in PPM

+- VOC index

+- NOx index

 Particulate Matter Measurements (from PMSA007 sensors):